 Existing Bridge Removal & New Installation

-The tarmac area around the bridge was cut using Stihl saw to ensure a clean cut an using a handheld breaker, we removed the tarmac between cut and bridge.
+The tarmac area around the bridge was cut using a Stihl saw to ensure a clean cut and using a handheld breaker, we removed the tarmac between the cut and the bridge.

 All lift plans were by Beaver Bridges in house “Appointed person” as were the tasks of Banksmen and Slingers.

 New Bridge: A smaller 80T crane was then set up on the road in front of the bridge.
-The new bridge was lifted into place, bearing bolt holes were marked out and bridge lifted back out.
+The new bridge was lifted into place, bearing bolt holes were marked out, and bridge lifted back out.
 Using small hand tools, we drilled and installed thread bar for the bearings.
-The bridge then lifted back into position and bolted down into place.
+The bridge was lifted back into position and bolted down into place.

 Decking: Concrete was C40/50 spec and poured up to existing road level.
 All waste concrete was removed away from the watercourse.
-After 24hrs drilling and installed the new vehicle handrail.
+After waiting 24hrs for concrete to cure, holes were drilled to attach the parapet to the new vehicle bridge.
 The Tarmac was reinstalled to existing levels and depths.

 Expansion joints and Anti-Skid Paint: These works were carried out by specialist subcontractors, following specific RAMs to cover these activities.
 All subcontractors / suppliers are managed in line with our supply chain and IMS procedures (accredited to ISO 9001).